-In addition to the College's libraries, nursing students have access to libraries at the Veterans' Administration Medical Center and the Science and Engineering Library located on the University of Alabama campus.
-Students are able to purchase community user cards for an annual fee.
-These libraries house periodicals, audiovisuals, books, and other materials to support student learning in nursing courses.
+Nursing students have access to library resources and study rooms on the Martin Campus.
+Students are able to access additional online resources with Alabama Virtual Library (AVL) for periodicals, audiovisuals, books, and other materials to support student learning in nursing courses.
 Nursing students are subject to all library rules and fines.